opendatahub-io/architecture-decision-records/documentation/components/model-registry/model-registry-tenancy.md

 # Model Registry Tenancy

  OpenShift AI deploys components per RedHat OpenShift AI Project.
-In this model, all OpenShift AI components are deployed per Project (K8s namespace) (except for Dashboard, which is per-cluster).
+In this model, all OpenShift AI components are deployed per Project (Kubernetes namespace) (except for Dashboard, which is per-cluster).

 Model Registry needs to support sharing ML Model metadata across multiple projects/environments, etc. The current RHOAI per-namespace deployment model uses “namespaces” as the tenant, i.e. any users or service accounts that are members of that namespace share all data as a single tenant.
 Ideally, there should be a _logical_ tenancy model that allows users to group ML Model development based on teams, groups, or organizations, independent of the underlying Kubernetes deployment architecture.